5 Ways to Get Students Excited About the Math Challenge

 Ready, set goals, go!

-Keep in mind that good habits formed during the Math Challenge can drive growth all year long.
-Here are five ways you can build excitement over the next few months, and keep the momentum going strong throughout the rest of the school year—and beyond.
+Keep in mind that good habits formed during the Math Challenge can drive perseverance and growth all year long.
+Here are five ways you can build excitement over the next few months, and keep the momentum going strong throughout the the school year—and beyond.

 Create and display visuals in your (virtual) classroom to showcase the team’s progress

-We suggest trying to find ways to post goal charts and other visuals in your (virtual) classroom to display progress is a great way for students to visualize their growth and see how their personal goals align with larger classroom goals.
-For example, one DreamBox teacher created a racetrack on her classroom wall that went all the way around the room.
-Every time students completed a certain number of lessons, they got to move the car with their name on it further along the racetrack toward the finish line.
+We suggest finding ways to post goal charts and other visuals in your (virtual) classroom to display progress.
+This is a great way for students to visualize their growth and see how their personal goals align with larger classroom goals.
+For example, one DreamBox teacher created a Math Challenge racetrack that went around her classroom walls.
+Each time students completed a certain number of lessons, they got to move the car with their name on it further toward the finish line!
 It helped keep everybody excited, engaged, and focused on a common goal.
 If you’re looking for more ideas for tracking progress in your classroom, there’s no shortage of clever charts on Pinterest.

-If you’re registered for the 2020 Fall Math Challenge, check out the private Math Challenge Channel in DreamBox Nation.
+If you’re registered for the Fall or Spring Math Challenge, check out the private Math Challenge Channel in DreamBox Nation.

 To log into DreamBox Nation, log into your Insight Dashboard.